yhliang2018/models/research/minigo/README.md

 This implementation maintains the features of model training and validation, and also provides evaluation of two Go models.

+## DualNet Model
 The input to the neural network is a [board_size * board_size * 17] image stack
 comprising 17 binary feature planes.
 8 feature planes consist of binary values indicating the presence of the current player's stones; A further 8 feature planes represent the corresponding features for the opponent's stones; The final feature plane represents the color to play, and has a constant value of either 1 if black is to play or 0 if white to play.
-Check 'features.py' for more details.
+Check `features.py` for more details.

 In MiniGo implementation, the input features are processed by a residual tower that consists of a single convolutional block followed by either 9 or 19